 Prof. Saifur Rahman at Virginia Tech

 The center director is Saifur Rahman, the Joseph Loring Professor of Electrical and Computer Engineering at Virginia Tech.
 He is a 35-year veteran of organizing energy and information systems related workshops and international research collaboration.
 He has organized conferences, workshops and training programs throughout the world.
 As a distinguished lecturer of the Institute of Electrical and Electronics Engineers (IEEE), he has spoken on renewable energy, electric power system planning, intelligent power grid, environment and critical infrastructure protection related topics in more than 20 countries in Africa, Asia, Australia, Europe and North America.
 He has published more than 300 papers and presentations in the areas of his technical interest.

-Dr. Manisa Pipattanasomporn at Virginia Tech
+Dr. Manisa Pipattanasomporn, Associate Professor, Virginia Tech

 Energy Research Center, Cairo University in Egypt representing North Africa

 Energy Institute at Yildiz Technical University in Turkey representing Central Asia

 Princess Sumaya University for Technology in Jordan representing West Asia

 King Fahd University of Petroleum and Minerals in Saudi Arabia representing Gulf Countries

 Center for Energy Studies at Bangladesh Univ of Engg & Tech in Bangladesh representing South Asia